vmalloc/guides/source/index.md

-If you wish to make a more significant contribution be sure to check our [issue tracker][gh-guides-issues] to see if your issue is already being addressed, otherwise open a new one.
+If you wish to make a more significant contribution be sure to check our [issue tracker][gh-guides-issues] to see if your issue is already being addressed.
+If you don't find an active issue, open a new one.

 If you have any styling questions, or about the contributing process you can check out our [contributing guide][gh-guides-contributing].
 If your